anandi42/RepData_PeerAssessment1/PA1_template.md

 * interval: Identifier for the 5-minute interval in which measurement was taken.
 +This interval is given as a numeric value from 0 to 2355, representing five-minute segments (i.e 830=8:30 AM, while 2200=10 PM).

-We first create summary datasets of the total steps per day, and the daily activity patter.
+We first create summary datasets of the total steps per day, and the daily activity pattern.
 The two generated dataframes are:

   * bydate: Summed steps by day
   * byint: average steps at each 5-min interval, averaged over all days
     + An additional formatting step to create a "variable for the time interval